Find Affordable College Courses

 What Natural Resources & Conservation Majors Need to Know

-O*NET surveyed people in occupations related to natural resources and conservation and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to natural resources & conservation were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Natural Resources & Conservation Majors

-Natural Resources and Conservation majors often go into careers in which the following knowledge areas are important:
+Natural Resources & Conservation majors often go into careers in which the following knowledge areas are important:

 undefined